DupieM/DuPlessisMarine_221326_The_Thinking_Cabinet/README.md

 To start the React app do the following steps:

-1. Go to Visual Studio code  </br>
+1. Go to Visual Studio Code  </br>
-   Open your Visual Studio code then click on File and then click on Open folder.
+   Open your Visual Studio Code then click on File and then click on Open folder.
     Then navigate to where you have cloned the repository and open it.

 2. Start terminal </br>